wapcaplet/hot-water-by-sunshine/docs/tank.rst

 around 150 gallons, figuring that it's easier to take out some of the water than to make the tank larger later.

-The tank is built from 2x4 lumber and 3/4" plywood.
+The tank is built from 2x4 lumber and 19/32" plywood sheathing.
 Inside that is 2 inches of polyiso insulation.

 .. image:: images/tank_with_insulation.jpg